cluster_keys: ["customer_city", "customer_state"]

 AcceptsOne or more clustered column names

-Google BigQuery has the ability to cluster partitioned tables.
-Clustering sorts the data in a partition based on the values in the clustered columns and organizes the clustered columns in optimally sized storage blocks.
+Clustering a partitioned table sorts the data in a partition based on the values in the clustered columns and organizes the clustered columns in optimally sized storage blocks.
 Clustering can improve the performance and reduce the cost of queries that filter on or aggregate by the clustered columns.

-To add a clustered column to a persistent derived table (PDT), use the
+To add a clustered column to a persistent derived table (PDT) or an aggregate table, use the

 cluster_keys parameter and supply the names of the columns you want clustered in the database table.